CiviCooP/be.aivl.streetimport/README.md

 ### Relationship types for other/employee ###
 When specifying the employee dealing with the Import Errors or Folluw Up Calls, you do not get a select list of all contacts in your database but only 'your' employees.
 By default the 'Employee of' relationship type id will be used, but here you can specify more relationsships to be seen as employees.

+### Date Format of CSV ###
+Details the date format that is used in the CSV import files.
+You can select an option from the list, other types are not allowed.

+### Group for deduping new contacts ###
+All imported contacts will be added to this group with the purpose of deduping the newly imported contacts regularly.